itsgeorgema/spotify-mood-player/README.md

 1. **CORS and Authentication**
    - Struggled to have session cookies transmitted between frontend and backend in production vs. local development, so implemented secure cookie-based token storage and authentication across different domains for CORS
+   - Struggled for CORS to work on different browsers (like safari) that block third-party cookies, so implemented proxy routes through a first-party context to make backend requests appear from vercel's domain

 2. **API Restrictions**
    - Worked around Spotify API development mode limitations by restricting users